Policy Advice for Climate Resilient Economic Development

 State of implementation/results

-- Together with partners in Georgia, Kazakhstan and Viet Nam, the Climate Resilient Economic Development (CRED) project has developed national macroeconomic models that calculate the country-specific consequences of climate change and appropriate adaptation measures on gross domestic product and employment.
+- Together with partners countries, the Climate Resilient Economic Development (CRED) project has developed national macroeconomic models that calculate the country-specific consequences of climate change and appropriate adaptation measures on gross domestic product and employment.
 Thus, the models show that investments in adaptation measures are effective and profitable.

 - In Georgia and Kazakhstan, dynamic input-output models (e3.ge, e3.kz) were developed with experts from the Gesellschaft für Wirtschaftliche Strukturforschung (GWS), and in Viet Nam, a general dynamic equilibrium model (DGE-CRED) was developed with the Institut für Wirtschaftsforschung Halle (IWH).
 In the countries, 10-30 economists participated in the trainings, partly as model developers or model users.